-Book Value is not a standard of value.
+Book Value is not a standard of value, by the way.
 It is an accounting concept.
-Due to the nature of the accounting process, book value would equal economic value only by chance!
+Due to the nature of accounting, book value would equal economic value only by chance!

-Before an appraiser can value a business, the appropriate standard of value must be ascertained.
-In a dispute setting, for example, an incorrect standard of value would cause a valuation result to be dismissed altogether.
+Before having an appraiser can value a business, the appropriate standard of value must be ascertained.
+In a dispute setting, for example, an incorrect standard of value can cause a valuation result to be dismissed altogether.

 Can I rely on Exit Strategies for confidentiality?

-Yes, it is our policy to never divulge anything about our engagements unless we’re officially directed otherwise.
+Yes, it is our policy to never divulge anything about our valuation engagements unless we’re officially directed to.
 We can be retained by your attorney to provide client-attorney privilege.

-Can I count on Exit Strategies’ appraisers to be objective?
+Can I count on Exit Strategies’ business appraisers to be objective?

 Absolutely, with no vested interests and no hidden agendas.

-For what types of businesses does Exit Strategies provide business appraisals?
+What types of businesses does Exit Strategies appraise?